HasanMajdi/Unit2-HasanMajdi/README.md

 **Output peripherals:** Allows information output, from the computer to the outside world.
 Example: Printer, Monitor etc.

 **Input-Output peripherals:** Allows both input(from outised world to computer) as well as, output(from computer to the outside world).
 Example: Touch screen etc.

+## References
+[1]  international design fundation "Usability".
+25 Nov, 2019

+[2] NCBI, "Human-Centered Design Study: Enhancing the Usability of a Mobile Phone App in an Integrated Falls Risk Detection System for Use by Older Adult Users". by Arun Keepanasseril.
+30 May, 2017